After some 24 years of events, the final meeting

 Although unable to attend due to travel commitments,

-Dame Bral provided an Audio Recording of her remarks
+Dame Bral provided an

 The text of the talk is reproduced below.